Warrarnku Ninti Celebration

 Tura creates ambitious projects and experiences that celebrate sound and defy expectations.
 As a national organisation based in Boorloo/Perth Tura makes a leading contribution to the cultural life of Australia and beyond through award-winning productions, major projects and community engagement programs that strive for positive social change.
 Tura supports artistic risk and innovation and creates new works that are diverse, unexpected and daringly bold.
 Tura works with communities and artists at all levels to foster talent, ambition and growth.
 Participants and audiences are encouraged to experience new and surprising perceptions of place, the world, and themselves.

-The Warrarnku Ninti Celebration has been made possible with funding from Department of Local Government, Sport and Cultural Industries, BHP, Indigenous Visual Arts Industry Support, the Shire of East Pilbara and with support from RMIT School of Art and the Australian Government through Creative Australia, its principal arts investment and advisory body.
+The Warrarnku Ninti Celebration was been made possible with funding from Department of Creative Industries, Tourism and Sport, BHP, Indigenous Visual Arts Industry Support, the Shire of East Pilbara and with support from RMIT School of Art and the Australian Government through Creative Australia, its principal arts investment and advisory body.

 Kulininpalaju is a long-term creative program partnership between Tura and Martumili Artists (MMA), supported by BHP and RMIT School of Art.
-Tura's ongoing programs are supported by the State Government of Western Australia through the Department of Local Government, Sport and Cultural Industries and the Australian Government through Creative Australia, its principal arts investment and advisory body.
+Tura's ongoing programs are supported by the State Government of Western Australia through the Department of Creative Industries, Tourism and Sport and the Australian Government through Creative Australia, its principal arts investment and advisory body.